 Legal Malpractice Attorney

-Legal malpractice happens when a lawyer breaches the requisite standard of care customary to the practice of law.
+Legal malpractice takes place when a lawyer breaches the requisite standard of care customary to the practice of law.

-Unfortunately, even attorneys with good intentions can at times make mistakes.
-When an attorney fails to act with ordinary caution and the client experiences either a lost case or is forced to settle for a much lower amount, legal malpractice might have taken place.
+Unfortunately, even attorneys with good intentions can sometimes make mistakes.
+When an attorney fails to act with regular caution and the client experiences either a lost case or is forced to settle for a much lower amount, legal malpractice may have occurred.

-Legal malpractice claims are complicated as the client might now have to prove up two cases: that the lawyer committed negligence, and that the case would have ended up a lot differently.
+Legal malpractice cases are complicated as the client might now need to prove up two cases: that the lawyer committed negligence, and that the case would have ended up a lot differently.

 Understanding the Most Common Legal Malpractice Claims

-Legal malpractice cases generally have various layers to them, typically since they involve a lawsuit or complex business transactions.
-It is up to the court and jury to discover if the attorney in question acted negligently, but many things can support this effort.
-While not every error an attorney makes can be grounds for legal practice, there are a handful of common ways attorneys can make a mistake and increase their likelihood of being sued:
+Legal malpractice cases usually have several layers to them, usually since they include a lawsuit or complex business transactions.
+It is up to the court and jury to discover if the attorney in question acted negligently, but various things can support this effort.
+While not every error a lawyer makes can be grounds for legal practice, there are a handful of common ways lawyers can make a mistake and increase their possibility of being sued:

 - Missed deadlines

-- Insufficient discovery (such as neglecting to speak with a specific witness)
+- Insufficient discovery (such as neglecting to speak to a particular witness)